A Beacon of Hope

 Thirty-five days after having been admitted, Khushi was finally discharged from FMIC.

 Relieved and thankful that she survived against the odds, Khushi’s father now aspires to send her to school.
 His dream is that his daughter will one day become a doctor so that she too can serve those in need, especially children.

 Like Khushi, many children fall prey to rare diseases in Afghanistan.
 This is not unusual for a country where half of all Afghan children die before they reach the age of five, one-third die soon after birth and over half within the first year of their life.

 FMIC caters to the needs of infants, children and young adults in Afghanistan, including those who suffer from life-threatening conditions.
-In its six years, FMIC’s welfare programe has, so far, spent approximately US$ 16 million on patients.
+In its six years, FMIC’s welfare programe has, so far, spent approximately over US$ 39 million on patients.